normrubin/phonics/RUNPOD_GUIDE.md

 **GPU:** A40 (48GB VRAM) or A100 (40GB/80GB VRAM)

-- FLUX.1-schnell training requires at least 24GB VRAM
+- FLUX.1-schnell training requires at least 32gb unless special flags are used.
+(I'm going to leave out describing thouse flags)
 - A40 is the most cost-effective option for this project
-- RTX 4090 (24GB) works but requires `low_vram: true` setting

 **Storage:** At least 50GB